Battle of al-Funt (1038)

-The Battle of al-Funt (Friday 4 August 1038) was a battle that took place near modern-day Deifontes between the forces of the Taifa of Granada ruled by Badis ibn Habus against the forces of the Taifa of Almería lead by Zuhayr al-Siqlabi, it ended with a Granadan Zirid victory and the death of Zuhayr, marking an end to the hegemony of the Amirids in Eastern Andalucia.
+The Battle of al-Funt (Friday 4 August 1038) was a battle that took place near modern-day Deifontes between the forces of the Taifa of Granada ruled by Badis ibn Habus against the forces of the Taifa of Almería led by Zuhayr al-Siqlabi, it ended with a Granadan Zirid victory and the death of Zuhayr, marking an end to the hegemony of the Amirids in Eastern Andalucia.

 Background

 In 1038, the Zirid king of Granada Habbus al-Muzaffar died and his son Badis ibn Habus succeeded him as the new king of the Taifa, hearing the death of Habbus, Zuhayr cast covetous eyes on Granada, he dissolved his alliance with the Zirids and decided to attack the Taifa of Granada territory after accepting his Vizier Abbas advice.

 Battle

 Zuhayr troops pitched camp near al-Funt (Deifontes) near Granada, Badis ibn Habus appointed his brother Bullugin in charge of the Zirid army, Samuel ibn Naghrillah participated in the campaign too, they meet the Amirids in al-Funt, where the later got defeated in one hour, Zuhayr was killed and some notable men like Ibn Hazm were captured in 4 August 1038.